andresguzco/andresguzco.github.io/content/home/experience.md

     location: Amsterdam
     date_start: '2022-06-01'
     date_end: '2022-08-31'
-    description: As part of the team, we continuously tried and implement the newest technologies out there.
-In my projects, I worked with deep neural networks, NLP and speech recognition.
+    description: Research on deep neural networks, NLP and speech recognition, digital twins and more; with their applications to solve our client's needs

   - title: Medical Intern
     company: Universidad Autonoma de San Luis Potosi / Hospital Central